Insights Into the Inner Workings of Transformer Models for Protein Function Prediction: System and methods

 \subsection{Revealing insights into function prediction models}

-\textbf{The prediction tasks} of inferring Gene Ontology (GO) terms and Enzyme Commission (EC) numbers, that the proteins are labeled with, from their amino acid sequence are detailed in \Cref{appendix:system_and_methods}.
-This supplementary material also explains the finetuning of the transformers `ProtBert-BFD' and `ProtT5-XL-UniRef50' \citep{Elnaggar2022} on the GO and EC tasks, and contains statements about data availability and composition.
+\textbf{The prediction tasks} of inferring GO terms and Enzyme Commission (EC) numbers, that the proteins are labeled with, from their amino acid sequence are detailed in Supplementary \Cref{appendix:system_and_methods}.
+This Supplementary material also explains the finetuning of the transformers ``ProtBert-BFD'' and ``ProtT5-XL-UniRef50'' \citep{Elnaggar2022} and ``ESM-2'' \citep{lin2023evolutionary} on the GO and EC tasks, and contains statements about data availability and composition.

 \textbf{Overall approach}.
 We investigated whether specific positions or areas on the amino acid sequence that had been annotated in sequence data bases are particularly relevant for the classification decision of the model (see \Cref{fig:experimental_design}).
-Annotations included UniProtKB/Swiss-Prot `active' and `binding sites', `transmembrane regions', `short sequence motifs', and PROSITE patterns related to a GO term and its children terms in the ontology.
-Definitions of the aforementioned UniProt annotations (per amino acid) and matching GO terms (class labels of proteins) are compiled in \Cref{tab:uniprot_go}\footnote{Tables/figures with prefix letters are shown in the supplement. material.}.
+Annotations included UniProtKB/Swiss-Prot ``active'' and ``binding sites'', ``transmembrane regions'', ``short sequence motifs'', and PROSITE patterns related to a GO term and its children terms in the ontology.
+Definitions of the aforementioned UniProt annotations (per amino acid) and matching GO terms (class labels of proteins) are compiled in Supplementary \Cref{tab:uniprot_go} (tables/figures with prefix letters are shown in the Supplementary material).
 First, we attributed relevance indicative for a given class (either a selected GO term or EC number) to each amino acid of a protein.
 Then, we correlated the relevance heat map obtained for the amino acid chain of a protein with corresponding binary sequence annotations.
-To study the information representation within the model, the explainability analysis was conducted at the embedding layer and repeated `inside' of the model, separately for its different heads and layers, using a novel method building upon IG, described below in \Cref{sec:algorithm}.
+To study the information representation within the model, the explainability analysis was conducted at the embedding layer and repeated ``inside'' of the model, separately for its different heads and layers, using a novel method building upon IG, described below in \Cref{sec:algorithm}.